nasa/trick/docs/documentation/simulation_capabilities/Variable-Server.md

 messages with variable server information available here.
 Here is some C code that reads all messages on the variable server channel.

+A simulation broadcasts on this channel even when its variable server is disabled, so discovery tools (such as sim-sniffer) can still see the simulation and report its disabled state.
+The enabled flag is the master switch: while the variable server is disabled it refuses new client connections, and disabling it at runtime also drops any existing client sessions so no further commands are read or executed.
+Each broadcast message includes the variable server's enabled flag and the simulation's execution mode.
+To suppress broadcasting entirely, turn off broadcast on the listen thread before initialization.

 Note that the multicast protocol is disabled by default in MacOS.

 ```c